 By the 16th Century, Japan had been unified under a single ruler, and castles became an important part of the country’s political and military strategy.
 Many of the most famous Japanese castles were built during this period, including Osaka Castle and Hiroshima Castle.

 Today, Japanese castles remain a popular tourist attraction, offering visitors a glimpse into Japan’s fascinating history and culture.
-From the Imperial Palace to the castles of the Samurai, here are some of the best places to visit in Japan and experience its unique history and culture.
+From the Imperial Palace to the castles of the Samurai, here are some of the best castles to visit in Japan:

 - Osaka Castle

 - Hiroshima Castle